How Much Credit Card Debt is Too Much?

 Debt-to-income = total monthly debt payments / total gross monthly income

 Gross monthly income is what you make before your employer takes out taxes and other deductions.
 You can find gross income listed on your pay stubs.
-It also includes anything that you’re required to list as income on your tax returns.
+It also includes anything you must list as income on your tax returns.
 That includes benefits, Social Security, and child support or alimony payments you receive.

 Download and Consolidated Credit’s income worksheet »

-Debt includes any obligation that will take more than 6-10 months to repay.
-That can include rent or mortgage payments, including property taxes and insurance, auto loans, student loans, credit card payments, personal loans and even in-store credit lines for furniture or electronics.
+Debt includes any obligation that will take more than six to 10 months to repay.
+This can include rent or mortgage payments, property taxes and insurance, auto loans, student loans, credit card payments, personal loans, and even in-store credit lines for furniture or electronics.

 Download Consolidated Credit’s free borrowing worksheet »